ruizehung/ruizehung.github.io/_posts/2023-04-30-tranfer-to-GT.md

 ## My experience at Georgia Tech

-There are many aspects of my experience at Georgia Tech.
-Since this article is not dedicated towards my experience at Georgia Tech, I just desribe it in a genreal way that would hopefully still shed some light on how is it like studying CS at Georgia Tech.
+Since this article is not dedicated towards my experience at Georgia Tech, I just desribe in a very genreal way that would hopefully still shed some light on how is it like studying CS at Georgia Tech.

-Looking backward, I’m grateful that I didn’t get into UCB and UCLA
+The School of Computer Science within the College of Computing offers a variety of high-quality, well-designed courses.
+For example, CS 2110 (Computing Organization and Programming), CS 2200 (Computer Systems and Networks), and CS 3251 (Computer Networking 1) are taught by exceptional professors who helped me build a solid CS foundation.
+The professors generally assign reasonable projects and exams; as long as you invest time and effort, you can expect good grades.

+As for research opportunities, there is a Undergraduate Research Opportunities in Computing (UROC) job fair at the beginning of each semester where professors present their research and recruit students.
+(This is how I got into anti-cheating research.)
+Alternatively, reaching out to professors with research interests that align with yours via email works pretty well too.

+In terms of career resources, Georgia Tech hosts one of the best career fairs.
+You are able to talk to quite a lot of companies for potential internship or full-time opportunities.
+Moreover, Georgia Tech allows international students to do internship/co-op during regular semester and not just during summer.
+Georgia Tech will enroll you in a 12-credit internship course for you to maintain a full-time students during your internship, which is very nice!

+Overall, attending Georgia Tech for Computer Science is a solid choice.
+Reflecting on my experience, I no longer dwell on not receiving transfer admissions from UCB EECS, UCLA, or Johns Hopkins.

 <a name="advice-to-people"></a>